 Together we can praise for aye.

-STUTZMAN.-On the 3d of Oct, near Milford, Seward county, Neb., of consumption, Lender, son of Christian and Mattie Stutzman aged 14 years, and 17 days.
+STUTZMAN.-On the 3d of Oct, near Milford, Seward county, Neb., of consumption, Leander, son of Christian and Mattie Stutzman aged 14 years, and 17 days.
 Buried on the 4th in the Amish Mennonite graveyard, services by Jacob Rediger, Sr.

 MOYER-On the 27th of September, in Clinton Twp., Lincoln county, Ontario, of the infirmities of old age, Bro.
 Samuel B. Moyer, aged 81 years, 6 months and - days.
 He was buried on the 30th at the Mountain church, followed by many relatives, neighbors and friends.
 Funeral services by A.K.
 Housberger.

 UMMEL-On the 9th of September, in Berlin, Gentry county, Mo., after four days of suffering from sore throat, Rosa, widow of Pre.
 John Ummel, aged 34 years, and 8 months.
 She was a kind and faithful mother, and leaves 6 children, the youngest but 3 years old, to mourn their loss.
 Services by D. Campbell from Heb.
 4.

 BAER.-On the 6th of September, in York county, Pa., Sister Barbara, widow of Bro.
 Jacob Baer, deceased, aged 90 years, 10 months and 11 days.
 She was buried in Baer's graveyard.
 Services by Daniel Shenk and Martin Wisler from 2 Cor.
 5:1,2.
 She was faithful in her Christian duties and a beloved member of our church, and we trust she is with the redeemed.

 county, Pa., Benjamin Franklin, son of Eli and Magdalena

 Clymer, aged 13 years, 6 months and 4 days.